ajeetraina/labspace-docker-agent/labspace/06-sub-agents.md

 ## Advanced Example: Development Team

-Here is an example used by cagent's PM.
+Here is an example used by Docker Agent's PM.
 It defines a team of 3 agents:

 - a PM
 - a designer